Optimal sampling for least-squares approximation

-This trivially holds with $d = 1$ and $\cQ_1 = \cP' = \cP$ when $\cP$ is an $n$-dimensional subspace.
-In general, Assumption \ref{ass:UofS} is a extension of the \textit{union-of-subspaces} model, which is well-known in the context of compressed sensing \cite{baraniuk2010model,duarte2011structured}.
-It includes many of the examples of nonlinear model classes used in practice, such as sparse regression problem and many of its generalizations (see (vi) above).
+\begin{assumption}[Union-of-subspaces model] The set $\cP' = \cP - \cP$ satisfies the following. \enum{ \item[(a)] $\cP'$ is a cone, i.e., $t p \in \cP'$ for any $t \geq 0$ and $p \in \cP'$. \item[(b)] $\cP' \subseteq \cQ_1 \cup \cdots \cup \cQ_d = : \cQ$, where each $\cQ_i \subseteq \bbX_0$ is a subspace of dimension $n$. } \end{assumption} This trivially holds with $d = 1$ and $\cQ_1 = \cP' = \cP$ when $\cP$ is an $n$-dimensional subspace.
+In general, Assumption \ref{ass:UofS} is an extension of the \textit{union-of-subspaces} model, which is well-known in compressed sensing \cite{baraniuk2010model,duarte2011structured}.
+It includes many nonlinear model classes used in practice, such as sparse regression and its various generalizations (see (vi) above).

-Finally, for the result below we also need a truncation operator.
-Similar to \S \ref{ss:err-bds-exp}, this is the operator $\cT_{\sigma} : \bbX \rightarrow \bbX$ defined by $\cT_{\sigma}(g) = \min \{ 1 , \sigma / \nm{g}_{\bbX} \} g$, where $\sigma \geq 0$.
+For succinctness, we now only consider error bounds in expectation (bounds in probability could also be obtained).
+As in \S \ref{ss:err-bds-exp}, we introduce the truncation operator $\cT_{\sigma} : \bbX \rightarrow \bbX, g \mapsto \min \{ 1 , \sigma / \nm{g}_{\bbX} \} g$, where $\sigma \geq 0$ is a constant.
 Given a minimizer $\hat{f}$ of \ef{general-least-squares}, we define $\hat{f}^{\mathsf{te}} = \cT_\sigma(\hat{f})$.
 Note that we do not consider the other estimator $\hat{f}^{\mathsf{ce}}$ introduced in \S \ref{ss:err-bds-exp}, although it could be readily formulated in this setting.
-The reason is that when $\cP$ is a nonlinear space, it is generally not possible to certify (in polynomial time) that \ef{emp-nondegen} holds, which, like \ef{samp-disc} is the key ingredient for accuracy and stable recovery.
-In sparse recovery, for instance, this is equivalent to certifying that a given matrix has the RIP -- a well-known NP-hard problem.
+The reason is that when $\cP$ is a nonlinear space, it is generally not possible to certify (in polynomial time) that \ef{emp-nondegen} holds.
+In sparse regression, for instance, this is equivalent to certifying that a given matrix has the RIP -- a well-known NP-hard problem.